preale83/Labs/README.md

 # Labs
 ## Introduction
-The objective of this Test Drive is to familiarize you with the basics of Couchbase Server and Couchbase Sync Gateway.
-You will go through four exercises using this test drive:
+The objective of this lab is to familiarize you with the basics of Couchbase Server.
+After spinning up an instance of Couchbase Server on Azure Marketplace, you will go through four exercises:

 1. Couchbase basics
     * You will log into the Couchbase Console (the web-based UI that comes with Couchbase Server)
     * Next, you will load the "travel-sample" bucket, a predefined data set that's great for experimentation.
-    * Finally, you will log into the Sync Gateway console briefly.
 2. Key/value document storage
     * You will use the Couchbase Console to add documents to a bucket.
     * Next, you will locate documents using the key